codyrf1990/CheatSheet/README.md

 Interactive reference for the SolidCAM team that combines the package matrix, maintenance lookups, and a built-in comms toolkit.
 Everything runs client-side – open `index.html` in any modern browser and you’re ready to work offline.

-### What’s included
+### What's included

 - **Package Bits table** – toggle master packages and individual bits, add custom entries, drag to re-order, and copy codes with a click.
 State persists locally per browser.
 - **Right-side panels** – quick lists for Standalone Modules, Maintenance SKUs, and SolidWorks Maintenance with the same copy and edit affordances.
 - **Calculator card** – standard operations, +/- toggle, delete, percent, and a bank of quick percentage buttons (5–30%).
 Layout: equals is a tall key directly under `+` (spans two rows); the quick % buttons sit on the bottom row beneath `+/−`, `0`, and `.`.
 After pressing `=` the next number starts a fresh calculation; choosing an operator continues from the result.
-- **Email Templates card** – searchable template library with placeholder personalization, copy buttons, “Launch in Outlook” (mailto) handoff, and a full manage mode to add/edit/clone/delete/reorder templates.
+- **Email Templates card** – searchable template library with placeholder personalization, copy buttons, "Launch in Outlook" (mailto) handoff, and a full manage mode to add/edit/clone/delete/reorder templates.
 Defaults can be restored at any time.
+- **Halloween Theme** (toggle via `HALLOWEEN_MODE` in `dom.js`) – seasonal overlay with animated spiders (3-8), flying bugs (5-15), skull background, and a hidden easter egg triggered by clicking "Happy Thanksgiving Darryl!!" in Maintenance SKUs (plays the Vader clip when Thanksgiving mode is active).

 ### Getting started